A lot or a little?

 Families can also discuss the role that traditional folklore of possession, demonic spirits, and ghosts plays in the movie.
 Why do these stories appear so frequently in most cultures?

-What role do they have in
+What role do they have in theology and tradition?

-|Cast:||Cam Gigandet, Gary Oldman, Odette Yustman
+- Cast: Cam Gigandet, Gary Oldman, Odette Yustman

-|MPAA explanation:||intense sequences of violence & terror, disturbing images, thematic material & language including some sexual references
+- MPAA explanation: intense sequences of violence & terror, disturbing images, thematic material & language including some sexual references

 - Last updated: May 28, 2020

 Our editors recommend

 Top advice and articles

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.